Raising sufficient investment capital can be critical – but also challenging for a company wishing to start up or take off.

 What does the law proscribe and permit?
 What investment options are available?
 What issues should be addressed during the negotiation phase?
 What course should the investment process follow?
 What should the paperwork look like?
 When might nominee companies be used?

-Those acting for investment-seekers and investors alike will be able to upgrade their advice after attending this seminar.
+Those acting for investment-seekers and investors alike will be able to upgrade their advice after viewing this On Demand seminar.

 - Acquire a better understanding of the Financial Markets Conduct Act exemptions under which equity capital can be raised without a regulated disclosure document.